OSUDSL/pydre/joss/paper.md

 # Extensibility

 Although there are various real-time interactive driving simulation software systems in use in academic and industry settings, they use very similar tabular, CSV-like, time-series data formats.
+Pydre currently ingests data directly only from SimObserver (a data recorder from Realtime Technologies), but expansion to other driving simulator data is ongoing.

 # Acknowledgements